anglyan/anglyan.github.io/docs/research/machine.md

 algorithms that can learn with a few examples and improve as data from other experiments is made available (ideally without the need to go through expensive retraining) is critical to maximize AI's potential in scientific research.
-We have been borrowing ideas from many sources, from Bayesian processes to the insect brain to develop continual learning algorithms that target some of our unique challenges in materials synthesis and microelectronics.
+We have been borrowing ideas from many sources, from Gaussian processes to the insect brain to develop continual learning algorithms that target some of our unique challenges in materials synthesis and microelectronics.